 She found out she had HIV after her husband died.
-A post-mortem discovered he had died from Aids, so she was tested and found to have the virus.
+A post-mortem discovered he had died from AIDS, so she was tested and found to have the virus.
 Her husband's family wrongly presumed, because she was a woman, that she had passed the infection onto him.
-The local police told all her neighbours she has the "disease".
+The local police told all her neighbors she has the "disease."
 She was thrown out of her family home.
 Only by the skin of her teeth did she manage to keep custody of her two daughters.
-The sudden impact of losing her husband, being told she had HIV and being treated like dirt by her community left her close to suicide.
+The sudden impact of losing her husband, being told she had HIV, and being treated like dirt by her community left her close to suicide.

-The reality is that, from Marrakesh and Mogadishu to Dubai and Karachi, stigma and discrimination against people with HIV – especially sex workers, gay men and drug addicts – is a problem.
-Prejudice against those with HIV and vulnerable groups exists the world over, from developing countries to the UK: one of Nigel Farage's 2015 election pledges was to ban people with HIV entering the country.
-It wasn't that long ago that the virus was being labelled by British tabloids as the "gay plague".
-But the dominance of traditional, conservative attitudes in societies across North Africa, the Middle East and parts of Asia has created a significant barrier to dealing with HIV.
+The reality is that, from Marrakesh and Mogadishu to Dubai and Karachi, stigma and discrimination against people with HIV—especially sex workers, gay men, and drug addicts—is a problem.
+Prejudice against those with HIV and vulnerable groups exists the world over, from developing countries to the UK: One of Nigel Farage's 2015 election pledges was to ban people with HIV entering the country.
+It wasn't that long ago that the virus was being labeled by British tabloids as the "gay plague."
+But the dominance of traditional, conservative attitudes in societies across North Africa, the Middle East, and parts of Asia has created a significant barrier to dealing with HIV.

 In the region, a positive HIV test is far from being a private matter.
-Police often report HIV+ people to their neighbours.
+Police often report HIV-positive people to their neighbors.
 Patients risk being branded with their HIV status for life.
-Amir Ashour tells me that in Iraq "the bad practices are usually committed by doctors, clinics and hospitals.
+Amir Ashour tells me that in Iraq "the bad practices are usually committed by doctors, clinics, and hospitals.
 Like outing persons living with HIV to the government, which puts the lives of those individuals at great danger."

-Rita Wahab, of Middle East-based HIV organisation MENA Rosa described having HIV in the region as a double bind: "Those who are at greatest risk of infection are also engaged in practices, such as sex work or same-sex relations, that are condemned by religious doctrine, social norms and the law.
+Rita Wahab, of Middle East–based HIV organization MENA Rosa, described having HIV in the region as a double bind: "Those who are at greatest risk of infection are also engaged in practices, such as sex work or same-sex relations, that are condemned by religious doctrine, social norms, and the law.
 This wide-ranging stigma and discrimination further fuels the epidemic by driving those living with HIV and those most at risk of infection away from testing and disclosure, making HIV prevention and treatment increasingly difficult."

-This deep-rooted prejudice is highly tangible: it can directly be the cause of destitution, lack of healthcare, violence and death.
-As UN Secretary-General Ban Ki-Moon warned back in 2008: "Stigma helps make Aids the silent killer, because people fear the social disgrace of speaking about it.
-Stigma is the chief reason why the Aids epidemic continues to devastate societies around the world."
+This deep-rooted prejudice is highly tangible: It can directly be the cause of destitution, lack of healthcare, violence, and death.
+As Ban Ki-Moon, the UN secretary-general, warned back in 2008: "Stigma helps make AIDS the silent killer, because people fear the social disgrace of speaking about it.
+Stigma is the chief reason why the AIDS epidemic continues to devastate societies around the world."

 Beneath the umbrella of the Islamic world, amid the undercurrent of prejudice, there are marked disparities in the way the virus is being tackled.
-In North African countries such as Morocco, governments have set up extensive programmes to prevent and treat HIV.
-In Iran and Pakistan, spiralling HIV infections caused by high levels of injecting drug use have been confronted head on by governments.
+In North African countries such as Morocco, governments have set up extensive programs to prevent and treat HIV.
+In Iran and Pakistan, spiraling HIV infections caused by high levels of injecting drug use have been confronted head on by governments.

-With his brother Arash, a physician, Kamiar set up Iran's first HIV clinic in the late 1990s, establishing a network of needle exchanges primarily aimed at stemming the spread of the virus through intravenous heroin use.
+With his brother Arash, a physician, Alaei set up Iran's first HIV clinic in the late 1990s, establishing a network of needle exchanges primarily aimed at stemming the spread of the virus through intravenous-heroin use.
 Swimming against the tide in a conservative society such as Iran can get you in trouble.
 The Alaei brothers were jailed for three years between 2008 and 2011 for "attempting to overthrow the Islamic regime" just because they attended a few HIV conferences in the US.
-Now, Iran's HIV treatment service is not perfect – in fact, the very people supposed to be helping patients discriminate against them – but for a country where homosexuality is punishable by death, it's progress.
+Now, Iran's HIV treatment service is not perfect—in fact, the very people supposed to be helping patients discriminate against them—but for a country where homosexuality is punishable by death, it's progress.

-A 2013 survey in Pakistan – which, like Iran, has had to tackle an HIV epidemic fuelled largely by drug use – found only two percent of people said homosexuality was "acceptable".
-In Qatar, a country which deported a foreign journalist working for Al Jazeera after secretly testing him for HIV, only five percent of young men and two percent of young women expressed tolerance for people with the virus.
-Across the border in Saudi Arabia, a survey found three quarters of college students believed people with HIV or Aids should be "isolated from the public".
+A 2013 survey in Pakistan—which, like Iran, has had to tackle an HIV epidemic fueled largely by drug use—found only 2 percent of people said homosexuality was "acceptable."
+In Qatar, a country that deported a foreign journalist working for Al Jazeera after secretly testing him for HIV, only 5 percent of young men and 2 percent of young women expressed tolerance for people with the virus.
+Across the border in Saudi Arabia, a survey found three-quarters of college students believed people with HIV or AIDS should be "isolated from the public."

-In Turkey, the only Muslim country where legalised homosexuality is enshrined in law, President Recep Erdogan flexed his anti-gay muscles in June by banning Istanbul's Gay Pride in a flurry of water cannons and plastic bullets.
+In Turkey, the only Muslim country where legalized homosexuality is enshrined in law, President Recep Erdoğan flexed his anti-gay muscles in June by banning Istanbul's gay pride in a flurry of water cannons and plastic bullets.
 But behind the reactionary veil, officials have reacted quickly to an HIV epidemic that has seen a 900 percent rise in new infections in under a decade, from 180 in 2005 to 1,800 in 2014.
-Unlike many Muslim countries, the country's 10,000 HIV+ population now has access to life-saving antiretroviral drugs to boost their immune systems.
-Consequently, the number of people dying of Aids in Turkey has fallen dramatically.
+Unlike many Muslim countries, the country's 10,000 HIV-positive population now has access to lifesaving antiretroviral drugs to boost their immune systems.
+Consequently, the number of people dying of AIDS in Turkey has fallen dramatically.

 So what do imams say about HIV?
-In Morocco there is one imam known as the "Imam of Aids" because he helps people with HIV.
+In Morocco, there is one imam known as the "Imam of AIDS" because he helps people with HIV.
 But not all imams are as HIV-friendly.
-When asked at the conference in Durban why some encouraged hate crimes against people with HIV, Mohammed Abou Zaid, an imam and one of Lebanon's senior court judges, said there were two types of religious leader.
-One who thinks they are superior to other men, who claim to represent the divine, the one truth.
-Or the other who serves the people, who accepts he is a fallible human being.
+When asked at the conference in Durban why some encouraged hate crimes against people with HIV, Mohammed Abou Zaid, an imam and one of Lebanon's senior-court judges, said there were two types of religious leaders.
+Those who think they are superior to other men, who claim to represent the divine, the one truth.
+Or the others who serve the people, who accept he is a fallible human being.
 "The second man, he has better understanding of the role of religion in our lives," said Abou Zaid.
-"But if you find the first imam, please get away from him – he's very dangerous; more dangerous than the HIV virus."
+"But if you find the first imam, please get away from him—he's very dangerous; more dangerous than the HIV virus."

 Abou Zaid said that, in his view, Islam should be an agent for change in attitudes to HIV.
 "It all started when I met a transgender Muslim woman who said her father had thrown her out aged 14.
 He did not accept her at home.
 He closed his door to her.
 I was moved.
 I said to her, 'Maybe your father has closed the door, but I'm sure God will never ever close his door.'
 God created us, God loves us, his doors always stay open.
 If I'm related to God and I claim I'm a religious figure, I should also open my doors, and my heart and mind."

-Tariq, an accountant from Berkshire, used partying, drugs, alcohol, clubbing and sex as a form of escapism because he was secretly gay.
-He found out he was HIV+ in 2008 and locked himself in his room for two days.
-He went for help at NAZ, told his sister and ended up helping to train a group of 10 imams to deal with the issue.
-"It's about dealing with the shame of being gay, of being a Muslim with HIV, understanding what's happening to you and recovering from it," says Tariq.
+Tariq, an accountant from Berkshire, used partying, drugs, alcohol, clubbing, and sex as a form of escapism because he was secretly gay.
+He found out he was HIV-positive in 2008 and locked himself in his room for two days.
+He went for help at NAZ, told his sister, and ended up helping to train a group of ten imams to deal with the issue.
+"It's about dealing with the shame of being gay, of being a Muslim with HIV, understanding what's happening to you, and recovering from it," says Tariq.